-- 2. Funds will not be reimbursed until a fully executed grant agreement is in place. - 3.
-No costs incurred outside of the project performance period, specified in the grant agreement, will be reimbursed. - 4.
-All requests for reimbursement must be supported by appropriate documentation including vendor invoices, canceled warrants, etc. - 5.
+- All requests for reimbursement must be supported by appropriate documentation including vendor invoices, canceled warrants, etc. - 5.
 Each request for reimbursement must be supported by the required match.
 Grantee should retain all invoices and receipts to document match expenditures so they are available for State Audit.
-Grantee will complete a Certification of Match Requirement (Appendix K-1) with each Payment Request to certify the matching requirement has been met. - 6.
-Grantee must have sufficient funds to start the project and pay for expenditures in advance, AND grantee must have sufficient cash flow to await reimbursement from the State. - 7.
-Periodic progress payments may be contingent upon satisfactory documentation of stated objectives in the grant agreement, and administrative benchmarks (e.g., collaboration efforts, outreach, funding acknowledgement signs, final design, etc.). - 8.
-Once an executed grant agreement is in place, grantee may invoice for expenses on a regular basis, but not more frequently than once a quarter. - 9.
-At the sole discretion of the State, ten percent (10%) of the amounts submitted for reimbursement will be retained and released as a final payment upon satisfactory project completion.
+Grantee will complete a Certification of Match Requirement (Appendix K-1) with each Payment Request to certify the matching requirement has been met. - Grantee must have sufficient funds to start the project and pay for expenditures in advance, AND grantee must have sufficient cash flow to await reimbursement from the State. - 7.
+Periodic progress payments may be contingent upon satisfactory documentation of stated objectives in the grant agreement, and administrative benchmarks (e.g., collaboration efforts, outreach, funding acknowledgement signs, final design, etc.). - Once an executed grant agreement is in place, grantee may invoice for expenses on a regular basis, but not more frequently than once a quarter. - At the sole discretion of the State, ten percent (10%) of the amounts submitted for reimbursement will be retained and released as a final payment upon satisfactory project completion.